MqCreaple/xDIMScreen-locator/README.md

 cmake --build . --config Release
 ```

-After building the library, you need to add `ext/apriltag/build/Release/` to your operating system's `PATH` variable and then restart your computer, or the program might not find the correct dll to link.
+After building the library, you need to add `ext/apriltag/build/` or `ext/apriltag/build/Release/` (depending on the compiler you used) to your operating system's `PATH` variable and then restart your computer, or the program might not find the correct dll to link.

 ### Run xDIMScreen Locator